This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-Detailed Information tab allows you to view detailed information of resources in the LB server group list, and modify the information if needed.
+On the Detailed Information tab, you can view detailed information of the resource from the LB Server Group List and modify information if necessary.

 |---|---|